 - In 1904, these two Nashville candy makers introduced their invention of how to make cotton candy to the St. Louis World’s Fair.
 Due to fair goers’ curiosity, these inventors sold approximately 68,655 boxes of cotton candy for 25 cents a box for a total of $17,163.75.

-- December 7th is National Cotton Candy Day.
+- July 31st and December 7th is National Cotton Candy Day.

 - Sugar is the only ingredient in cotton candy.